adammw/aws-load-balancer-controller/docs/guide/controller/how-it-works.md

   recover if the controller were to be restarted.

 ### Ingress Traffic
-ALB Ingress controller supports two traffic modes:
+AWS Load Balancer controller supports two traffic modes:
 * Instance mode
 * IP mode